A few small changes might help make a big difference to your future financial position. It’s never too late to make a change for the future.

 Contribute to KiwiSaver

-Contribute at least 3% to your KiwiSaver account.
+Even if your balance has dropped lately, keep contributing at least 3% to your KiwiSaver account.
 This will make sure you get any employer contributions, plus the government money of up to $521 every year.
 This money’s invested, so it will probably grow faster than a savings account over the long term, but remember, it can only be used for a first-home deposit, or retirement when you reach 65.

 Address your issues